-Wonekha Samuel, general manager regional airports told TND News in May this year that: “CAA handed over the investigation to IGG and we are yet to read a report.”
+Wonekha Samuel, general manager of regional airports, told TND News in May this year that: “CAA handed over the investigation to IGG and we are yet to read a report.”

-Asked why it has taken long for the Inspectorate to release its finding, she said most of their investigations take long because “we don’t have capacity”, adding, “less staff handling like 500 cases.”
+Asked why it has taken long for the Inspectorate to release its finding, she said most of their investigations take long because “we don’t have capacity”, adding, “we have less staff handling like 500 cases.”

-Ms Munira further says both work and case back logs are hindering investigation – noting that some cases are complicated and needs time.
+Ms Munira further says both work and case back logs are hindering investigations – noting that some cases are complicated and needs time.

 Without hinting on leaders implicated, what next after, she said the report will be made public soon.

-Almost five years ago, Morris Odung Omara, the then mayor told journalists “those complaining want to hike pressure on them (leaders) for the decision.”
+Almost five years ago, Morris Odung Omara, the then mayor, told journalists that “those complaining want to hike pressure on them (leaders) for the decision.”

-Attempt to reach the Lira ex-Mayor, Mr Odung, widely known as “Apakaca“, loosely translated as a servant was futile by press time.
+Mr Odung, widely known as “Apakaca“, loosely translated as a servant, could not say a word when phoned.

-In this ending fiscal year and incoming one, government (Ministry of Works and Transport) will be working and focusing on Arua, Gulu airfields, among others.
+In this ending fiscal year and the incoming one, government (Ministry of Works and Transport) will work and focus on Arua, Gulu airfields, among others.

 TND News understands that some of these regional airfields, like Arua has been tendered to Survey Consult to carryout extra land acquisition.

-In the NRM Manifesto 2016-2021, President Museveni Yoweri had directed and pledged Ugandans his government would bring back Uganda Airlines, and develop and upgrade other airfields.
+In the NRM Manifesto 2016-2021, President Museveni Yoweri had directed and pledged to Ugandans that his government would bring back Uganda Airlines, develop and upgrade other (regional) airfields.

-Ministry of Works and Transport that is directly responsible for this task, in its NRM Manifesto Commitments 2016-2021 under Air Transport, highlighted upgrade of Arua, Gulu, Jinja, Kasese, and Soroti airfields, leaving out Lira airfield or what has been done so far to relocate it to 15 acres of land in Anai village, Lira sub-county in Lira district.
+The Ministry of Works and Transport that is directly responsible for this task, in its NRM Manifesto Commitments 2016-2021 under Air Transport, highlighted the upgrade of Arua, Gulu, Jinja, Kasese, and Soroti airfields, leaving out Lira airfield or what has been done so far to move it to a 15 acres of land in Anai village, Lira sub-county in Lira district.